pattern-lab/patternlab-node/README.md

 ## About the Node Version of Pattern Lab

 The Node version of [Pattern Lab](http://patternlab.io/) is, at its core, a static site generator.
 It combines platform-agnostic assets, like the Mustache-based patterns, the JavaScript-based viewer, and the self-contained webserver, with a Node-based "builder" that transforms and dynamically builds the Pattern Lab site.

-This repository contains the vanilla builder logic, grunt and gulp configurations, and some sample template/css/data to illustrate the powe and flexibility of the tool.
+This repository contains the vanilla builder logic, grunt and gulp configurations, and some sample template/css/data to illustrate the power and flexibility of the tool.

 ### Download